gagan1336/organ-donation-website/README.md

 ## Deployment

 This website is deployed using GitHub Pages.
 To deploy:

-1. Fork this repository
-2. Go to repository settings
-3. Navigate to Pages
-4. Select the main branch as source
-5. Your site will be available at `https://[your-username].github.io/organ-donation-website`
+Site will be available at `https://[your-username].github.io/organ-donation-website`

 ## Local Development